Clearance and discharge of radioactive material

 The discharge of liquid and gaseous radioactive substances with the wastewater or exhaust air requires a licensing by the competent authority, which in most cases is granted within the scope of the licence to carry out the practice.
 This applies to both artificial and naturally occurring radionuclides.

-Radioactive substances may only be discharged with operational wastewater or exhaust air if this does not result in any relevant radiation exposure for affected persons, such as residents.
-This requirement is fulfilled in any case if the discharge limits specified in Annex 2 to the AllgStrSchV 2020 are complied with.
+Radioactive substances may only be discharged in the wastewater or exhaust air if this does not result in any relevant radiation exposure for affected persons, such as residents.
+This requirement is fulfilled in any case if the discharge limits specified in Annex 2 to the AllgStrSchV are complied with.

 Please note